 The law of aggressive demand

 Robinson the aggressor is affected by the law of demand.
 In economic interaction the demander is a buyer who is ready to exchange his commodity for the commodity of the supplier.
 Ceteris paribus the more units of a commodity (oranges) Robinson demands the less utility he receives from each additional unit and is ready to exchange less for them.
 The same law of demand is also true when the demander is an aggressor.
-The more units of a commodity (oranges) Robinson expropriates the less utility he receives from each additional orange.
+The more units of a commodity (oranges) Robinson expropriates the less utility he receives from each additional unit.

 Robinson must also consider his costs of expropriating Friday.
 Robinson might have to build a trap to extort Friday to give up his oranges.
 Building the trap might take so much time that he has to consume two bananas.
 Robinson also has to calculate the risk of resistance.
 Friday might be able to hurt or even stop Robinson’s attack with violent self-defence.
 Robinson might not put his health and life in line to get a few oranges.
 However, he might take the risk if he suspects that Robinson will submit easily and eventually even turn into his slave.